juliohsu/music-app/README.md

 # Music App

 This is an example application showing how to use the [OpenAI Realtime API](https://platform.openai.com/docs/guides/realtime) with [WebRTC](https://platform.openai.com/docs/guides/realtime-webrtc).
-The application implements a shopping cart interface with voice interaction capabilities.
+The application implements a music app interface with voice interaction capabilities.

 ## Features